Decline of newspapers: Causes

 As their revenues have been squeezed, newspapers have also been increasingly assailed by other media taking away not only their readers but their principal sources of profit.
 Many of these 'new media' are not saddled with expensive union contracts, printing presses, delivery fleets and overhead built over decades.
 Many of these competitors are simply 'aggregators' of news, often derived from print sources, but without print media's capital-intensive overhead.
 One estimate put the percentage of online news derived from newspapers at 80%.

 "Newspapers are doing the reporting in this country," observed John S. Carroll, editor of the Los Angeles Times for five years.
 "Google and Yahoo! aren't those people putting reporters on the street in any number.
 Blogs cannot afford it."
 Many newspapers also suffer from the broad trend toward "fragmentation" of all media—in which small numbers of large media outlets attempting to serve substantial portions of the population are replaced by an abundance of smaller and more specialized organizations, often aiming only to serve specific interest groups.
 So-called narrowcasting has splintered audiences into smaller and smaller slivers.
 But newspapers have not been alone in this: the rise of cable television and satellite television at the expense of network television in countries such as the United States and United Kingdom is another example of this fragmentation.

 With social media sites overtaking TV as a source for news for young people, news organisations have become increasingly reliant on social media platforms for generating traffic.
-A report by Reuters Institute for the Study of Journalism described how a 'second wave of disruption' had hit news organisations, with publishers such as The Economist having to employ large social media teams to optimise their posts and maximise traffic.
+A report by the Reuters Institute for the Study of Journalism described how a 'second wave of disruption' had hit news organisations, with publishers such as The Economist having to employ large social media teams to optimise their posts and maximise traffic.